Snowmobilers Gain Recognition in Iowa

 into effect July 1, now that the Governor has signed the bill.

-On the other hand, the Kettering bill to reimburse the $1 million
+Kettering bill to reimburse the $1 million depleted

-terms that this much-needed reimbursement may never materialize.
+that this much-needed reimbursement may never materialize.